 During her time at Warner Pacific College, Dr. Andrea Cook has been a driving force behind the College embracing its identity as an urban campus dedicated to serving the City of Portland.
 Through specially tailored programs, first-generation students at Warner Pacific are achieving their higher education goals, paving the way to a brighter future.

-Dr. Cook was instrumental in facilitating a partnership with the Portland Leadership Foundation and the Act Six Leadership & Scholarship Initiative, a robust scholarship program that has funded 51 of Portland’s brightest, under-represented students to attend Warner Pacific with the objective of earning a degree that will prepare them to lead in their community
+Dr. Cook was instrumental in facilitating a partnership with the Portland Leadership Foundation and the Act Six Leadership & Scholarship Initiative, a robust scholarship program that has funded 110 of Portland’s brightest, under-represented students to attend Warner Pacific with the objective of earning a degree that will prepare them to lead in their community (since 2010).

 She is a person of integrity, insight, transparency, and faithfulness.
 She is a native Oregonian and a history maker in the area of higher education in the state.